Not My Job: Garth Brooks Gets Quizzed On Other Garths

 (SOUNDBITE OF BELL)

-SAGAL: It was A. Her co-star Luke Perry ran over her with a jet ski.
+SAGAL: Her co-star Luke Perry ran over her with a Jet Ski.

 (APPLAUSE)